-If you are a victim of the Northern California fires (the fires throughout Santa Rosa, Napa, and Sonoma Counties) and either lost your home or suffered other property damage, then you likely have questions about who is responsible for such costs.
+If you are a victim of a fire and either lost your home or suffered other property damage, then you likely have questions about who is responsible for such costs.
 One potential source is an insurer.
 If you have a fire insurance policy, then it is possible that the loss will be covered and paid for by the insurance company.
 However, if you do not have insurance or your insurance company refuses to pay for any or all of your losses, then your insurance broker or agent might be responsible.

 This article will focus on insurance agents and brokers, explain the difference between them, and the laws that govern them so that you can understand whether to seek compensation for your fire damage.
 Please be aware that while this article only addresses brokers and agents, your insurance company might still be responsible for some or all of your fire losses even if it has denied coverage.
 Please look at our other articles to get a better understanding of those issues.

 What is the difference between an agent and a broker?

 Before determining whether your insurance agent or broker might be responsible for your fire damage costs, it is important to understand the difference between the two.
 Even judges often fail to understand the difference between an insurance agent and an insurance broker and use the terms interchangeably when in fact they are very different positions with different duties.